 I remember when my husband and I decided to thoroughly investigate the possibility of buying foreclosures.
 It was around 2003 or so and the first step I took was to buy a book on the subject and read it, front to back, in a matter of days.
 I took notes and researched at the library and on the Internet.
 We didn't want to be in the market of preforeclosures because of the work and competitiveness (remember all of the "We'll Buy Your Home in 3 Days!" signs?) involved in attempting to contact people who had fallen behind on their payments, and trying to convince them to sell their homes to us.
 We were attracted more to the process of purchasing foreclosures.

+However, our analysis wouldn't be complete until we attended a foreclosure auction.
+We figured that we would talk to some pros there and get the scoop on how it worked--and whether or not there was any money to be made from it.
 When the appointed day arrived, we drove to downtown San Diego and saw the people waiting on the steps of the courthouse for the auctioneer.
 Several men carrying clipboards were milling around.
 We found a parking space (wheels crimped, less than 18 inches from the curb, and a full parking meter--because if you park illegally in downtown San Diego, you'll have a ticket from one of the gazillion meter readers in about 23 seconds flat).
 Then we bounced over to the small crowd.

-We walked up to the closest victim gentleman, smiled, said "Hello", introduced ourselves, and stuck our hands out for a nice, firm handshake.
+We walked up to the closestvictim gentleman, smiled, said "Hello", introduced ourselves, and stuck our hands out for a nice, firm handshake.
 The guy looked away.
 No salutation.
 No smile.
 No shake.
 Just turned around.
 We figured that he was having a bad day (at 9:00 in the morning?).
 So we sprung over to the next person.
 Same thing.

 At first, we didn't understand what was going on.
 We had been holding free seminars for our friends and others in order to show them how we were buying real estate.
 I simply gave away comprehensive lists of vendors, web site addresses, and areas that we had researched.
 I spent hours working on a form that highlighted all of the important aspects of investing that we had learned.
 The packet we compiled was full of useful information, lease samples, and an apartment association folder.
 We would counsel couples one-on-one, which took much of our time.
 I answered myriad questions over the phone--everyday.
 What good would it do me to keep all of that information to myself?
 I figured that there was enough real estate to go around for everyone.